Bespoke Group Private Medical Insurance for 250 or more employees

 - New Moratorium: your client could choose a new moratorium based policy.
-Here, members cannot claim for conditions that existed within the five years preceding the policy’s start date unless two clear years have passed since the member joined the policy during which the member has been free of medication for, treatment for, diagnostic tests for and advice about that particular condition and any other illness or injury related to it.
+Members cannot claim for conditions or symptoms that existed within the five years prior to the policy’s start date unless two clear years have passed since the member joined the policy during which the member has been free of medication for, treatment for, diagnostic tests for and advice about that particular condition, or any related condition.

-- Continued Moratorium: available for clients transferring from an existing medical insurance plan that’s underwritten on a moratorium basis (we’ll need to see proof of previous terms).
+- Continued Moratorium: available for clients transferring from an existing medical insurance plan that’s underwritten on a moratorium basis (we’ll need to see proof of the previous certificate).
 Our moratorium wording will apply with effect from each member’s original moratorium start date.

-- Full Medical Underwriting: in this instance, we ask questions about every member’s past health, and their pre-existing medical conditions will be excluded unless we agree to accept them.
+- Full Medical Underwriting: the past health of members is considered, and any pre-existing medical conditions and related conditions will be excluded unless we agree to accept them.

 - A claims process that helps employees and employers

-We prioritise the welfare of your clients’ employees throughout the claims process.
+We prioritise the welfare of your client's employees throughout the claims process.
 We draw on in-house clinical expertise to give insights and offer genuine empathy with each member’s situation.
-In addition we have dedicated expert claims teams focusing on areas such as cancer, heart conditions, mental health, and back, neck, muscle or joint pain to make sure these conditions are dealt with sensitively.
+In addition we have dedicated expert claims teams focusing on areas such as cancer, heart conditions and mental health, to ensure these conditions are dealt with sensitively.

 - Healthpoint: efficient scheme management

-When your clients choose Medical History Disregarded or New Moratorium underwriting, we’ll give them access to Healthpoint – our online portal for managing scheme membership.
+When your client chooses Medical History Disregarded or New Moratorium underwriting, we’ll give them access to Healthpoint – our online portal for managing scheme membership.
 By using Healthpoint, group administrators can save time by managing membership details in real-time and producing reports on claims to date immediately.

 - Added value benefits

-We want to help your clients’ employees lead healthier lives and promote a feeling of appreciation towards employers.
-The following features are included at no extra charge with every Optimum policy:
+We want to help your client's employees lead healthier lives and promote a feeling of appreciation towards the employer.
+That’s why we offer a number of added value benefits with our Optimum policies:

 - Discounts for all employees on home, motor and travel insurance.